outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-05-13-the-perils-of-pairing-in-interviews.md

 When we do a pairing interview we need to:
 - Balance the power dynamic as best as possible and let the candidate know who will be interviewing them.
 - Make sure pairing is actively happening, and the candidate isn't just being stared at.
+- Check if pairing is definitely the correct tool for the job.
-- Send out the setup instructions for the task in advance.
+- Send out the setup instructions for the task in advance and details of the process.
+- Allow for breaks.
 - Be clear about the success criteria and don't berate people for not knowing 'the basics'
 - Avoid a pairing interview if there is no pairing in the day-to-day.

+If we do this, we stand the best chance of identifying, fairly assessing and attracting the candidates we need.